Enrollment Services is comprised of the following teams:

 The Academic Success Center (ASC) provides personalized, collaborative support to help students build competence in written communication and quantitative reasoning.
 The ASC offers tiers of service to assist with providing an engaging and personalized experience that meets the unique learning needs of each member within NCU’s diverse community.
 The ASC encourages students to collaborate with coaches, peers, and various university stakeholders while building a graduate culture to support each student through program completion.
 Services offered by the ASC include support through written resources, Grammarly, APA Style CENTRAL, live chat, recorded coaching, live group coaching, and live one-to-one coaching.

-The University Library is committed to supporting the academic research needs of current students, faculty and staff.
+The University Library is committed to supporting the academic research needs of current students, faculty, and staff.
 The Library does this by providing timely, quality information resources and services such as reference and instruction, and the inter-library loan service.
+The Library resources are an array of electronic resources available for students, faculty, and staff that have Internet accessibility.
 Students also have access to highly qualified and experienced Library staff.
-Library services include:

 - Research Databases